- •

 Can I book a cabin from Alicudi to Vulcano?

-Yes, there are cabins available on LAURANA, NEREA, if you want to get some rest and privacy on board.
+Yes, there are cabins available on LAURANA, nerea, if you want to get some rest and privacy on board.
 Check whether these are private or shared during the booking process.
 Availability may be limited, so book early.

 Can I bring my pet on board?